jaiparker79/Talis-Aspire-link-checker/README.md

 * `Item Link` -- the link in your readings that points to the URL

-The script loads the MMS IDs of Portfolios which have been deleted from Alma in the file cancelled.xlsx and identifies them in the Online Resource Web Address field.

 ### Errors

 The script contains a hard-coded list of URL patterns that can be flagged as broken.
 This can and should be customised for your specific needs.

-The script also checks for a file named cancelled.xlsx and uses any value in column A or B to do a partial URL pattern check.  cancelled.xlsx is for items which have been cancelled and removed from the catalogue.
-An example from Alma is included here with the Portfolio MMS ID in Column A and the ISBN from the Parser Parameters in Column B.

 Otherwise, for every URL in the list, the script will flag it as broken if: